Mary Stuart O'Donnell: Life in London

 In 1619, her mother remarried, and Mary went to live in England with her maternal grandmother for the next few years.
 She received a generous dowry from the King.

 Lady Kildare attempted to anglicise the young girl and proposed to leave Mary her substantial inheritance.
 However, within a few years, the strong-willed Mary had dismayed her mother's family due to her Catholicism and her failure to marry.
 Additionally, her pension was often not paid on time, leading to financial troubles.
 Much to the consternation of her mother's family, she increasingly associated with the young, disaffected Irish Catholics of London.

 Lady Kildare had thought that a Protestant husband would resolve Mary's insolent behaviour, but Mary objected to the favoured suitor exactly because of his Protestantism.
 She was also already in a relationship with Catholic man Dudley "Dualtach" O'Gallagher.

-In the summer of 1626, Mary and several friends broke into a London prison (Note: Potentially the Tower of London.) and freed her half-brother Caffar "Con" O'Donnell and her first cousin Hugh O'Rourke, who had recently been incarcerated for refusing to revoke their claims over planted land in Ireland.
+In the summer of 1626, Mary and several friends broke into a London prison (Note: Potentially the Tower of London.) and freed her cousins Caffar "Con" O'Donnell and Hugh O'Rourke, who had recently been incarcerated for refusing to revoke their claims over planted land in Ireland.
 Following this incident, she was ordered to appear before the royal court.
 She instead opted to go into hiding, then flee London with O'Gallagher during the latter months of 1626.

 Escape to continental Europe

 Disguised as a man named Rudolph Huntley, and wearing a sword, she got clear of London and after many wanderings arrived in Bristol.
 She was accompanied by a maid, Anne Baynham, similarly disguised, and by a young "gentilhomme son parent" (most likely O'Gallagher).

 At Bristol her sex was suspected; but, according to a Spanish panegyrist, who likens her to various saints, she bribed a magistrate, offered to fight a duel, and made fierce love to another girl.
 Two attempts were made to reach Ireland, but the ship was beaten back into the Severn.
 At last Mary got off in a Dutch vessel, and was carried with her two companions to La Rochelle.
-She retained her doublet, boots, and sword, and at Poitiers made love to another lady.
+She retained her doublet, boots, and sword, and at Poitiers had sex with another lady.
 She may have taken a ship to Cádiz, then moved on to France and finally Brussels.